TomerFi/my_home_assistant_configuration/README.md

     - **Alexa, goodbye** will activate the *leaving_home* scene which will turn off all the lights, ac's and the living room television, leaving only the kitchen light on (for the dog).
     - **Alexa, let's watch a movie** will activate the *watch_tv* scene which will turn off all the light in the living room area, turn on a specific light scene for the lifx led strip behind the tv, and start the *Watch A Movie* activity on my harmony which will set my entertainment center towards my shield console.
     - **Alexa, let's watch tv** will activate the *watch_movie* scene which will turn off all the light in the living room area, turn on a specific light scene for the lifx led strip behind the tv, and start the *Watch A Movie* activity on my harmony which will set my entertainment center towards my yes stb.
+- Smart Skills:
+  - I wrote a special Smart Home Skill allowing me to "bind" 4 Home Assistant entities into one Smart Thermostat.
+With this skill I can natively ask alexa to control my IR controlled air-conditioner unit.
+You can check out the instructions for the skill in my [repository](https://github.com/TomerFi/home_assistant_custom_ac_alexa_smarthome_skill).
+Here are a couple of example utterances I can now use:
+    - Alexa, turn on my ac
+    - Alexa, set my ac to heat
+    - Alexa, decrease the temperature on my ac by 4
+    - Alexa, what is the temperature of my ac
 ## Useful Tools and Applications
 - [**Notepad++**](https://notepad-plus-plus.org/) I use it for editing *YAML* and *JSON* files.
 - [**Sublime Text**](https://www.sublimetext.com/) I use if for writing and editing *JavaScript* and *Python* scripts.